 The March on Washington in 1963 seemed to herald a new era in civil rights.
-But in the following year, the persistence of “grinding poverty” drove some blacks to violence.
-Was progress toward equality and integration taking place too quickly, as some whites believed?
+But in the following year, the persistence of “grinding poverty” drove some Black Americans to violence.
+Was progress toward equality and integration taking place too quickly, as some believed?
 In 1964, Dr. Martin Luther King Jr., responded to that question in the essay excerpted below.

 Despite new laws, little has changed in his life in the ghettos.
 The Negro is still the poorest American walled in by color and poverty.
 The law pronounces him equal, abstractly, but his conditions of life are still far from equal to those of other Americans.
 The gap between Negroes and whites is not narrowing as so many believe.
 It is growing wider.

 Charges that Negroes are going “too fast” are both cruel and dangerous.
 The Negro is not going nearly fast enough, and claims to the contrary only play into the hands of those who believe that violence is the only means by which the Negro will get anywhere.

 Another, more enduring myth is that the Negro has waited so long that any improvement will satisfy him.
 A beginning sincerely made is one thing, but a token beginning that is an end in itself is quite another thing, and Negroes will not be deluded into accepting one for the other.
 The tragedy of the present is that many newly prosperous Americans contemplate that the unemployable Negro shall live out his life in rural and urban slums, silently and apathetically.
 This thinking is wrong.